Z (1969 film): Background

 The 1963 murder of Greek politician and physician Grigoris Lambrakis and subsequent military junta in power from 1967–1973 served as the basis for the story.
 Among Costa-Gavras' references to the actual events was the frequency with which the military compared ideologies to diseases, seen when the General compares -isms to mildew.
+The opening scene with the speech of the Deputy Minister of Agriculture is based on the real speech of Panagiotis Stavropoulos held in the Ministry of Northern Greece hours before the assassination.
 The Magistrate was based on real-life Greek jurist Christos Sartzetakis.
 Costa-Gavras opted to show the Deputy had adulteries and conflicts with his wife to demonstrate he was simply a man.

 Costa-Gavras was also motivated by the suspicious disappearance of Mehdi Ben Barka in 1965.
 Some American viewers infer parallels between the film and the assassination of John F. Kennedy, particularly given how some stylistic elements seem to mimic the Zapruder film.
 That said, Costa-Gavras has stated that the Zapruder film had not been widely circulated in Europe at the time and that Kennedy's assassination did not influence the production.